dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 <!-- **[Download dosbox-staging 0.75.0-rc1](/)** -->

 Our pre-compiled builds run on most Linux distributions (x86\_64 only for now).
-They depend on the following easy-to-install packages, as follows:
+They depend on the following packages:

 #### Fedora